 Question: How do you stay competitve with other clubs that practice more often?

 Answer: We believe with committed athletes, parents and coaches, we can and do compete.
-In just 17 years, we have shown this works!
-109 Colorado Juniors teams have gone on to Junior Nationals (45 in the open division, two national titles -- 2005 & 2014) and we've won forty (40) RMR regional championships - the most of any club in the region since colorado juniors began.
-In 2010 - we had twenty all-region athletes - the most of any club in the region.
+In just 20 years, we have shown this works!
+134 Colorado Juniors teams have gone on to Junior Nationals (55 in the open division, two national titles -- 2005 & 2014) and we've won forty (40) RMR regional championships - the most of any club in the region since colorado juniors began.

 Question: Is it true some players commute 4 hours to practice?

-Answer: The longest commute last season was actually 3 hours, 30 minutes (one-way, with good weather) to practice from alamosa.
+Answer: The longest commute we had was actually 3 hours, 30 minutes (one-way, with good weather) to practice from alamosa.
 Swink is the furthest southeast, Brewster, KS is the furthest to the east and Glenwood Springs is the furthest to the west - so far!
 We also have and have had several players from middle park (2.75 hrs one way).